clap-rs/clap/README.md

 * **Positional Arguments** (i.e. those which are based off an index from the program name)
   - Optionally supports multiple values (i.e. `myprog <file>...` such as `myprog file1.txt file2.txt` being two values for the same "file" argument)
   - Optionally supports Specific Value Sets (See below)
+  - Supports the unix `--` meaning, only positional arguments follow
 * **Option Arguments** (i.e. those that take values as options)
   - Both short and long versions supported (i.e. `-o value` and `--option value` or `--option=value` respectively)
-  - Optionally supports multiple values (i.e. `myprog --option <value> --option <other_value>`)
+  - Optionally supports multiple values (i.e. `myprog -o <value> -o <other_value>`)
   - Optionally supports Specific Value Sets (See below)
 * **Sub-Commands** (i.e. `git add <file>` where `add` is a sub-command of `git`)
-  - Support their own sub-arguments, and sub-commands independant of the parent
+  - Support their own sub-arguments, and sub-sub-commands independant of the parent
   - Get their own auto-generated Help, Version, and Usage independant of parent
 * **Requirement Rules**: Arguments can optionally define the following types of requirement rules
   - Required by default